jckmcmhn/xoxo-gossip-giRL/README.md

 The process I have for updating the values, at the moment, is just halving the reward at each step and adding it to the current value, none of that fancy "big city" _temporal distance learning_ for me, thanks.

 ### Clever Maths Stuff
-- I suspect there's probably some clever mathematical nuances in the difference between a reward and value that I've kind of lost here.
+- As mentioned I suspect there's probably some clever mathematical nuances in the difference between a reward and value that I've kind of lost here.
 - I'm sure there's a clever mathematical way to represent an Xs and Os board or at least to compress down the list of possible states.

 ### Why does **THE** CHAMP always pick the middle square?